Transfer Outlook Contacts to an iPhone Without Syncing or Using iTunes

 The last commands are essential because it joins all of the Outlook contacts together into a single vCard file that can then be easily imported into iOS and the iPhone.

-Importing the Outlook Contact List Into the iPhone
+How to Import the Outlook Contact List into iPhone

 Verify the import worked by returning to the iPhone home screen and tapping on the Phone icon and then “Contacts”, where the Outlook contacts should now appear within the iOS Address Book alongside any other contacts that previously existed.